tzing/secrets.env/docs/provider/vault.rst

 Teleport integration
 --------------------

-Once the :ref:`Teleport add-on <teleport-addon>` is activated, we gain the ability to utilize this feature, which facilitates the retrieval of URL and TLS configurations from Teleport.
+Once the :doc:`Teleport add-on </addon/teleport>` is activated, we gain the ability to utilize this feature, which facilitates the retrieval of URL and TLS configurations from Teleport.

 To make use of this feature, you need to assign the value ``teleport+vault`` to the ``type`` field and introduce the ``teleport`` section for application information.
 For additional details, refer to the :ref:`use-teleport-addon` section.